 Support the news

 This investigation was jointly reported by WBUR and the New England Center for Investigative Reporting.
 The digital version, by Jenifer McKim of NECIR, is below and at NECIR's website.
-The radio version, by WBUR's Bruce Gellerman, can be heard throughout this week on Morning Edition.
+The radio version, by WBUR's Bruce Gellerman, aired in five parts.
+Listen to them all here: Part 1 - Part 2 - Part 3 - Part 4 - Part 5.

 Darrell “Diamond” Jones has been in a Massachusetts prison for 30 years for a murder he says he didn’t commit.
 Now the 48-year-old convict, his hair turned salt-and-pepper over the decades, is hoping that a snippet of grainy video from an old TV sitcom will help set him free.